Fa-collab1/DT207G-Moment2a/README.md

 ## Contact Information

-For questions or support, I know where to find me...
+For questions or support, feel free to contact me at [joni2307@student.miun.se](mailto:joni2307@student.miun.se).

-&copy; 2024 [joni2307@student.miun.se](mailto:joni2307@student.miun.se) All rights reserved.
+&copy; 2024 All rights reserved.